Converting 500 Grams to Ounces: A complete walkthrough

 Q: Is the conversion factor of 28.35 grams per ounce exact?

 A: No, it's an approximation.
-The actual conversion factor has more decimal places, but 28.35 is sufficiently accurate for most practical purposes.
+Think about it: the actual conversion factor has more decimal places, but 28.
+35 is sufficiently accurate for most practical purposes.

 Q: Can I use online converters for this conversion?

 A: Yes, numerous online converters are available that can quickly perform this and other unit conversions.
-However, understanding the underlying principles is valuable, even if you use a converter.
+Still, understanding the underlying principles is valuable, even if you use a converter.

 Q: What if I need to convert a different weight in grams to ounces?